Glasgow, Barrhead and Kilmarnock Joint Railway: The Caledonian interest

 At this period the Ardrossan Railway had grand plans to reach Glasgow from Ardrossan, where the 12th Earl of Eglinton had expended considerable sums improving the harbour; the Ardrossan Railway was largely sponsored by him.
 Its natural enemy was the Glasgow, Paisley, Kilmarnock and Ayr Railway (GPK&AR), which was building in that part of Ayrshire, and the Ardrossan company had purchased large quantities of GB&NDR shares, "to stop the Glasgow and Ayr swamping it".
 If the Ardrossan company was hostile to the GPK&AR, then the Caledonian was a friend of the Ardrossan.
 A physical link between the GB&NDR and the Ardrossan company had been suggested, and the Caledonian calculated that possession of the GB&NDR would give it access to much of Ayrshire, beating off the GPK&AR.
-In 1846 the Ardrossan Company had obtained Parliamentary authority to build a line from Crofthead, intended terminus of the GB&NDR, and Kilwinning and Kilmarnock.
+In 1846 the Ardrossan Railway Company had obtained an act of Parliament giving it authority to build a line from Crofthead, intended terminus of the GB&NDR, and Kilwinning and Kilmarnock.